 Boil a simple vegetable broth with any green vegetables.
 Watercress juice is bitter but it’s suitable for making a broth for its many health benefits.

 When making vegetable broth, the minerals and phytonutrients from the vegetables do not get destroyed but will leach into the soup.
 That’s what we want, discard the fiber when juice fasting.
-Overcooked vegetables become a burden to the digestive system.
+Overcooked vegetables become a burden to the digestive system when you’re fasting.

-Store up on caffeine-free herbal teas to be sipped between “meals”.
-Peppermint and chamomile teas are excellent in reducing the feeling of bloatedness.
+Store up on caffeine/tannin-free herbal teas to be sipped between “meals”.
+Peppermint and chamomile teas are excellent in reducing the feeling of bloating.

 Oolong tea is good for those who want to lose weight.
 Rooibos may also be an excellent source of antioxidant.
 Here are suggestions of 10 herbal teas that you may like to stock up in your pantry.